gradle/gradle/design-docs/tooling-api-improvements.md

 ## Story: Expose information about the visibility of a task

 This story allows the IDE to hide those tasks that are part of the implementation details of a build.

+## Story: Allow options to be specified for tasks

+For example, allow something similar to `gradle test --tests SomePattern`

 ## Story: Tooling API build action requests a tooling model for a Gradle build